flaneurette/Emergency-USB-Kit/EmergencyUSB/Preparedness/Basics/README.md

 ### 4. Digital Safety – Smartphone Precautions

 * Remove sensitive info: Do not store photos, symbols, or documents related to your identity, nationality, or affiliations. (no national emblems, flags, group affiliations) Act neutral.
+* If you contacted your government, instantly erase the e-mail, sms, chat, phonecall or text message. (they might assume you are related to the government when captured)
 * Use strong passwords: Enable device encryption.
 * Offline storage: Keep backups on secure USBs or encrypted SD cards.
 * Minimal connectivity: Turn off location tracking and unnecessary network access.